hxrm/Medical_Scheme_Diagnosis/README.md

 ## Analysis Plan
-The objective of this analysis is to create a linear regression model to accurately predictive insurance charges for a medical scheme member.
-The predictions will be based the observed selection of lifestyle factors for a client.
-Namly factors such as age, sex, BMI, number of children, smoking habits and geographical region.
+The analysis will include steps to understanding the implication of different medical and lifestyle factors on a positive cancer diagnosis.
+This will allow for insights into factors that are both significant and irrelevant to the likelihood positive cancer diagnosis.
+However, mainly will enable a model to be built that will accurately classify an individual as having cancer or not having cancer, according to the datasets target variable (no cancer, cancer)
 The analysis will include steps to understanding both the individual and combined implication of lifestyle factor on insurance charges for a medical scheme member.
 Will uncover the lifestyle factors that are both significant and irrelevant to the increase in insurance chargers and primarily build a model to generate insurance chargers.
 ## Explanatory Data Analysis (EDA):
 Data exploration is a crucial step that needs to be taken before attempting to build a model.
 EDA helps an analysist to understand the given data.
 The EDA process identifies issues that may affect machine learning, ensures that data will be of suitable quality and identifies key patterns and trends that may need to be taken into consideration when building a predictive model (Ray, 2024).
 Various functions from the Pandas, Seaborn and Matplotlib libraries will be used to assist the EDA process.
 The EDA will include the following steps.

 **Data Collection** : The first step to analysing the data is to retrieve it from the given csv file.
 The `Pandas.read_csv()` method will be used to read the data from the file and store is within a Pandas data frame object.
-The Pandas data frames can hold huge amount of data in excel like format, making it ideal to store insurance dataset and perform data manipulation (NumFOCUS Inc, 2024).
+The Pandas data frames can hold huge amount of data in excel like format, making it ideal to store the dataset and perform data manipulation (NumFOCUS Inc, 2024).

 **Data Cleaning**: To help ensure data quality missing vales, duplicates and inconsistencies in data types must be handled.
 - Missing Values:` panda.isnull().sum()` will be used to search the dataset and return the sum of missing values for each column.
 Identified values will either be dropped or replaced with relevant columns average.